Future of TV Briefing: The 2023 glossary

 How to use it: To reflect the convergence between traditional TV and streaming.
 If a piece of programming can be watched on a TV screen, then it’s TV.
 Someone who watches a piece of programming or an ad on TV is a TV viewer.
 An ad that plays on a TV screen is a TV ad.

 Admittedly, expanding TV beyond the traditional definition is going to take some time, especially with TikTok having a CTV app so that short-form video can also be considered TV.
-But if last year’s upfront negotiations are any indication, that broader meaning is gaining traction, especially with digital video platforms like YouTube rivaling Netflix’s TV watch time.
+But if the annual upfront negotiations in recent years are any indication, that broader meaning is gaining traction, especially with digital video platforms like YouTube rivaling Netflix’s TV watch time.

 Example sentence: I’m gonna go watch TV now.